Bangladesh Garment Workers

 - Intensification of Efforts toward Elimination of Iodine Deficiency Disorders through Universal Salt Iodisation in India

-- Decentralized production of fortified blended foods by women’s groups in Rajasthan, India
+- Production of fortified blended foods by women’s groups in Rajasthan, India

 - Decentralized Production of Supplemental Food for ICDS in Bihar, India